Working With Challenging Behaviors in Early Childhood

-Young children naturally engage in behaviors that challenge, it is a part of their proper development.
-In these early years, toddlers experience a growing desire to separate from parents and caregivers and to initiate new-found independence.
+Children naturally engage in challenging behaviors in early childhood, it is a part of their proper development.
+In their early years, toddlers experience a growing desire to separate from parents and caregivers and to initiate new-found independence.
 They test imposed limits, and yet have limited skills to communicate their feelings and experiences.
 All of this, coupled with a lack of impulse control, can create a perfect storm for tantrums and outbursts of emotion.

-Thankfully, there are research-based, developmentally appropriate strategies to implement in the classroom to address the difficulties this can bring and to target any underlying issues that may escalate such behavior.
+Thankfully, there are research-based, developmentally appropriate strategies to implement in the classroom to address the difficulties this can bring and to target any underlying issues that may escalate challenging behavior.

 Challenging behaviors are identified as those that become a repeated pattern, are tough for others to handle, interfere with optimal learning of everyone, and can potentially risk the safety of the child or others around them.
-Examples of such behavior includes: meltdowns, aggression and physical outbursts, defiance, and excessive anger.
+Examples of such challenging behaviors include: meltdowns, aggression and physical outbursts, defiance, and excessive anger.

 Young children do not have the language to communicate their feelings or the maturity to handle feelings of stress and overwhelm.
 When a child’s big emotions are triggered by internal and/or external factors they can easily feel overstimulated or dysregulated.
 These feelings increase the chances for the challenging behaviors listed above.
 Although outbursts are typical to toddler development, to help deescalate the situation and prevent the formation of patterns, it may be helpful to identify potential root causes including: